 Reaction to chemical exposure and hormonal changes can also be initial triggers.
 Read on to find out more about the causes of dark patches of pigmentation in skin and how some lifestyle changes can improve the problem.

 Physical injury to the skin can heal but can also leave dark marks.
 These include scratches, burns, pimples that have been squeezed, even repeated friction – where a repeated action on the same area on a daily basis year after year results in dark marks, such as thighs rubbing together or wearing a cap that rubs against the forehead day after day.

 Other physical trauma to the skin such as chemical burns, surgeries, laser resurfacing treatments and other types of trauma could also cause hyperpigmentation.

-Use Esse Repair Oil to reduce scarring and promote rapid healing.
-It also contains anti-oxidants to protect from free radical damage.
-If you do not like the idea of using oil, you can try Pure Papaya Renew Cream to improve the appearance of scars.
+Use Esse Repair Oil or any oil with high concentration of omega fatty acids to reduce scarring and promote rapid healing.
+Esse Repair Oil also contains anti-oxidants to protect from free radical damage.

 Some medication, like Accutane could increase the skin’s sensitivity to sunlight, which leads to inflammation.
 Some other medication – including tetracycline antibiotics, certain cancer drugs etc., can also cause hyperpigmentation.
 If you’re prone to pigmentation, do some research.